 These rewards are in addition to whatever rewards are earned with a credit card.
-Chase Ultimate Rewards and Discover Deals are examples of online shopping portals operated by credit card companies.
+The most noteworthy examples are:

 For example, Discover it® offers significant cash back on certain categories that change every three months.
 One of the categories tends to be home improvement stores.
 Discover also has an online shopping portal that provides at least 5% cash back on many stores, including home improvement stores.
 By using Discover it® through Discover’s online shopping portal, you can earn a total of 10% cash back at a home improvement store.